-Nowadays, data is considered to be the most vital component of information systems and an integral part of cyberspace.
-The firms and companies implement web applications that use the database for getting and storing data from its website customers.
+Nowadays, data is considered the most vital component of information systems and an integral part of cyberspace.
+The firms and companies implement web applications that use the database to store data from their website customers.
 SQL is one such database query language abbreviated as Structured Query Language.
 This language is employed for retrieving as well as manipulating data in a database.
 In this chapter, you will learn about how to use a type of logical bug of this language to penetrate the applications and steal data using the concept of SQL injection.

 What is a SQL Injection?

-SQL injection, abbreviated as SQLi, is a popular database attack technique that poisons dynamic SQL statements, which completes certain segments of the query or raises an additional condition that makes the logic true.
+SQL injection, abbreviated as SQLi, is a popular database attack technique that poisons dynamic SQL statements, which completes certain query segments or raises an additional condition that makes the logic true.
 This attack technique takes undue benefit of the design flaws in weakly constructed web applications for exploiting SQL statements to run malicious SQL code.

 Working of SQL Injection

-The kinds of attacks carried out by the use of SQL injection that varies based on the nature of the database engine used.
+The kinds of attacks carried out by using SQL injection vary based on the nature of the database engine used.
 The SQLi attack works on the SQL statement that is dynamic in nature.
 A dynamic SQL statement is the one that is generated at run time by means of the parameter password from the form of a web or URI query string.

 "SELECT * FROM cust WHERE acct = '" + userGivenAcctNo +"';"